Sprinting into Summer Vacation

 What airport should I fly into?

 The closest, and typically most affordable airport, is Charlotte Douglas International airport.
 It is located approximately 1hr 45min drive from ZAP.
 Greensboro, Asheville, and Bristol (TN) are also located approximately 2 hours away.
+We will only provide a shuttle (at the additional cost of $40 each way) from the Charlotte airport.
+The shuttle will depart from the airport at approximately 12:45pm the day each session begins and will arrive back at the airport at roughly 11:45am the day each session concludes.
+You should book your return flight on the final day of your session no earlier than 1:00pm.

 How fast do I need to be to come to ZAP?

 This is the biggest concern for most people, and we cannot emphasize this enough – we have all abilities attend every session.
 We have everyone from true beginners who run/walk to those who qualify for Boston every year and everything in between.
 All of the runs are at your own pace and there is absolutely no speed requirement to come, learn and enjoy some fantastic runs.
+We have plenty of time for each of our runs for everyone to run the pace appropriate for them.

 What is the average age of attendees?